By Mike Simpson

 6. “Are you comfortable working with other doctors and nurses?”

-As a nurse who has to interact with a wide variety of individuals in the medical field including doctors, technicians, other nurses, and the friends and families of your patients just to name a few, your first answer had better be yes.
-Of course, what you say after that is what is going to make or break you in your interview.
+Nurses work with a wide variety of individuals in the medical field, including doctors, technicians, other nurses, and the friends and families of your patients, just to name a few.
+While you’re core answer is likely “yes,” you need to go the extra mile for a quality response.

 7. “What do you find is the hardest part about being a nurse?”

 This is a trick question.
-No, the hiring manager isn’t actually asking you to tell him how much you hate the early morning shifts because you’re just not a morning person and you hate getting up before the sun does.
-Remember, they’re there to find a person to fill a job position, they’re not your therapist.
+No, the hiring manager isn’t actually asking you to tell him how much you hate the early morning shifts because you’re just not a morning person, and you hate getting up before the sun does.
+Remember, they’re there to find a person to fill a job position.

 8. “Why are you the best nursing candidate for this position?”

-Oh man, this question is actually the best question you could hope to be asked.
+This question is actually one of the best nurse interview questions you could hope to be asked.
 Why?
-Because this is your opportunity to really sell the hiring manager on why you’re the Perfect Candidate without actually saying those words (no, really, don’t say those words…)
+Because this is your opportunity to really sell the hiring manager on why you’re the Perfect Candidate.

 9.“Tell me about yourself.”

+This is one of those important questions to answer properly, regardless of your field.
 Remember that they’re not asking you for your life story.
-An interviewer is asking you this question to find out from you what you think is important and how well that matches up with what they’re looking for.
-Remember that list of qualifications and qualities you made earlier when going over the job posting?
+Instead, they’re asking you this question to find out from you what you think is important and how well that matches up with what they’re looking for.

 10. “Why are you leaving your current position?”